 Despite a year of uncertainty and months of closure, Walt Disney World Resort remains hugely popular.
-Of course, some restrictions remain in place while a number of attractions and experiences remain unavailable, but that doesn’t mean the theme park resort isn’t still trending in many areas.
+Of course, some restrictions remain in place, but several attractions are returning and the Resort is still trending in many areas.
 Here are some of the top trending spots at Disney World right now…

 8. A Celebration of Festival of the Lion King – Disney’s Animal Kingdom Park

 Due to an increase in demand since its reopening, the Broadway-style show based on the animated classic The Lion King is now more accessible to Guests with new showtimes (up to 6 per day).
 The performance has also undergone some backstage and onstage modifications to suit the current climate, including things such as social distancing.
 And there’s no wonder this show has seen a rebirth in popularity – “everything the light touches” comes to life on stage, with puppets, dancers, and of course, in true Lion King style, heart-warming music.

 7. Character Sightings – Disney Parks

 With Character Greetings still temporarily unavailable due to social distancing measures, there are still a few ways to at least see popular characters while exploring the theme parks.
 Sure, it might not be quite the same, but Guests are understandably flocking to a number of locations to catch glimpses of their favorite Disney pals.
 For starters, there’s plenty of entertainment at Magic Kingdom Park, where you’ll see the likes of Mickey and Goofy, the Disney Princesses and Tinker Bell, while many other characters can also be found around EPCOT, Disney’s Animal Kingdom Park and Disney’s Hollywood Studios.